wollbo/peermarket/README.md

 ## Instructions
 The platform is currently live only on the Matic Mumbai PoS testnet, in order to buy and sell contracts you need testnet MATIC and LINK in your web3 wallet.
 The landing page shows all of the credentials and logical flow in the sand box bank environment that the platform is using (no real fiat payments are involved).
+Video instructions showing how to use the platform is available at https://youtu.be/zbxMUdaALZ8

 ### Creating an offer
 In order to create an offer, navigate to the 'Listing' page through the header menu.
 First, authenticate to the platform and select your market through the drop down menu.